Syndamia/min-youtube-element-blocker/README.md

 ```
 var settings = {
    // Hides the home page videos
    "hideFeed"             : false,

-  // Hides recommended tabs of videos in the home page
-  "hideRecommended"      : false,

    // Hides the trending button on the left (subscriptions) sidebar
-  "hideTrendingTab"      : false,
+   "hideTrendingTab"      : true,

    // Hides the left (subscriptions) sidebar
    "hideSubscriptionsBar" : false,

    // Hides the video recommendations at the end of the video
    "hideRelated"          : false,

    // Hides the right sidebar (recommendations to videos)
    "hideSidebar"          : false,

    // Hides livestream chat
    "hideChat"             : false,

    // Hides merch button
-  "hideMerch"            : false,
+   "hideMerch"            : true,

    // Hides video comments
    "hideComments"         : false
 }
 ```

 Here, you change the words `false` to `true` if you want the setting to be active.
 Leaving it, or changing it back to `false` will deactivate the setting.
+Finally, restart the browser.